 What does a commercial drone pilot do?

-At the most basic and broad level, commercial drone pilots fly drones for companies in a range of industries and for varying purposes.
+At the most basic level, commercial drone pilots fly drones for companies in a range of industries for varying purposes.
 Some companies use drones to take aerial photos and videos for marketing purposes, while other companies use drones for aerial surveillance.
-There are several uses for drones, and commercial drone pilots execute different drone needs for businesses.
+Commercial drone pilots execute different drone needs for different businesses.

-In our research, we found that most companies hire drone pilots on a freelance basis.
-Many companies don’t have full-time drone pilots, but rather bring people in to fly drones for specific projects.
-This can require a significant amount of travel to project sites.
+Our research found that most companies hire drone pilots for freelance jobs.
+Many companies don’t employ full-time drone pilots, but bring people in to fly drones for specific projects.
+This can require a significant amount of travel to work sites.

 What’s the difference between a drone, a UAV and a UAS?

 A UAV is an unmanned aerial vehicle.
 Another common term used in this industry is UAS, which refers to unmanned aircraft systems.
-Depending on where you're reading about drones, you may see different terminology used.
-The FAA frequently uses UAV to refer to drones while most mainstream media outlets use the term drone as it’s more well known to the average reader.
+You may see different terminology depending on the source.
+The Federal Aviation Administration (FAA) frequently uses UAV to refer to drones, while most mainstream media outlets use the term drone, as it’s better known to the average reader.
 For the most part, those terms are used interchangeably.

-A UAS, on the other hand, refers to more than just the aircraft.
-A UAS includes the whole system, which means the steering system and the pilot are lumped in with this phrase.
-That means the UAV is a part of the UAS.
+“UAS,” on the other hand, refers to more than just the aircraft.
+A UAS includes the whole system, including steering and the pilot, so the UAV is a part of the UAS.

 If you want to get technical, UAVs are more advanced versions of drones.
-If someone is using a $100 drone for recreational purposes, it won’t be referred to as a UAV, but an expensive UAV can be considered a drone.
-As we mentioned, the FAA uses UAV frequently, and that’s the more official term for what commercial drone pilots will use.
+A $100 drone for recreational purposes won’t be referred to as a UAV, but an expensive UAV can be considered a drone.
+As we mentioned, the FAA uses the term “UAV” frequently, and that’s the official term for what commercial drone pilots use.

 How much money does a commercial drone pilot make?

 The first step in becoming a drone pilot is obtaining a drone license.
-Selling drone photos without a license could earn you a $1,100 fine from the Federal Aviation Administration (FAA).
-The government has mandated that anyone who flies a drone for a commercial, nonrecreational or governmental purpose needs to have a special license to do so.
+Selling drone photos without a license could earn you a $1,100 fine from the FAA.
+The government has mandated that anyone who flies a drone for a commercial, non-recreational or governmental purpose must have a special license to do so.
 This license is called a Part 107, named after the rule that governs it.

-To get this license, you have to register with the Integrated Airman Certification and Rating Application (ICARA), then register online for the written test, which costs $150 and can be taken at an FAA-approved location.
+To get this license, you have to register with the Integrated Airman Certification and Rating Application (ICARA), then register online for the written test, which costs $175 and can be taken at an FAA-approved location.
 These are often local flying clubs or airports.
 This test involves 60-plus multiple-choice questions that cover setting up, operating and safely using a drone.
-You need to answer 70% of the questions correctly to pass.
+You must answer 70% of the questions correctly to pass.

 Applicants must be at least 16 years old and have a government-issued picture ID.
-Additional requirements from the FAA include the ability to speak, read, write, and understand English as well as being in the physical and mental condition necessary to complete a drone flight.
-Note: It may take a couple of weeks, depending on your location, while you sit on a waiting list.
-There are about 700 locations in the United States.
+Additional requirements from the FAA include the ability to speak, read, write and understand English, as well as being in the physical and mental condition necessary to complete a drone flight.
+Depending on your location, you may be placed on a waiting list for a few weeks before taking the test.
+There are about 700 testing locations in the United States.

-After the test, your score will be uploaded in 48 hours.
+After you take the test, your score will be uploaded in 48 hours.
 Then you can apply for your Remote Pilot Certificate.
-The TSA will run a background check on you before you can print out a certificate.
+You must pass a background check from the TSA before you can print out a certificate.

-The FAA summarizes its process to become a drone pilot in six steps, with the first three being the most noteworthy.
+The FAA summarizes its process for becoming a drone pilot in six steps.
+The first three are the most noteworthy: